unrealwork/atsd-use-cases/NorwayCars/README.md

 4. Export files from Statbank in Matrix TSV format (see instructions at the end of this article) or upload prepared tsv files as outlined in steps 5 and 6 below.
 5. Upload the [`total.tsv`](Resources/total.tsv) file using the `nor-transport` parser.
 6. Upload the [`by-make-1.tsv`](Resources/by-make-1.tsv) and [`by-make-2.tsv`](Resources/by-make-2.tsv) files using the `nor-transport-make` parser.
-7. To check that data has been imported, open the SQL tab in the top menu and execute the following query:
+7. To check that data has been imported, open the SQL Console tab in the top menu and execute this query:

   ```sql
   SELECT datetime, value